albar965/littlenavmap-manual/src/en/MENUS.rst

 only selected userpoints should be exported and if the userpoints should be appended to an already present file.

-Note that the exported file contains an extra column ``Region`` compared to the Plan-G format.
+Note that the exported file contains extra columns compared to the Plan-G format.
 The description field supports more than one line of text and special characters.
 Therefore, not all programs might be able to import this file.
-If needed, adapt the user-defined waypoints.
+If needed, adapt the file.

 .. _userdata-menu-export-user-fix: